Susquehanna River Bridge (Northeast Corridor): Replacement

 Amtrak reports in 2009 and 2010 identified replacement of the bridge with a higher fixed span as a high priority for the railroad.
 In May 2011, the U.S. Department of Transportation awarded $22 million for engineering and environmental work.
 Preliminary engineering work began in 2013.
 The environmental impact report was released in 2017.
 The report analyzed 24 alternatives, including rehabilitation of the existing bridge and construction of one or two new bridges.
 Both chosen alternatives called for two 2-track bridges – one just upstream with a maximum speed of 90 mph, and one on the site of the existing bridge.
 They varied only in the maximum speed of the second bridge – 150 mph or 160 mph – with the latter requiring reconstruction of an overhead road bridge in Havre de Grace.
 Girder spans with a tied arch over the navigation channel were chosen.
 Reuse of the 1866 bridge piers for a bicycle and pedestrian bridge was considered, but was found infeasible due to their poor condition.

 In November 2022, Amtrak announced that the bridge replacement would proceed, with design and construction contracts to be awarded in 2023.
 Amtrak was awarded $2.1 billion for the project from the Infrastructure Investment and Jobs Act in November 2023.
 It awarded the main construction contract and two supporting contracts in December 2023.
 Removal of the ten remaining piers of the 1866 bridge began in early 2024 and was completed that December.
 Several stones were preserved for use by the municipalities of Perryville and Havre de Grace.

 The new bridges will have 60 feet of vertical clearance and 235 feet of horizontal clearance.
 The south bridge will have a maximum speed of 160 mph.
 The project includes modernization of 5 miles of tracks around the bridge, including three interlockings.
-As of March 2024, construction of the new bridges is scheduled to begin in 2025 and finish by 2036 with a total project cost of $2.7 billion.
+By March 2024, construction of the new bridges was scheduled to begin in 2025 and finish by 2036 with a total project cost of $2.7 billion.
+Pre-construction activities including an archeological survey were completed in late 2025, but construction did not begin that year.